A listing of new books and materials recently acquired by the library.

 Visitors to the State Law Library will find one of the finest and most comprehensive collections of Maryland government publications in the State.

-The Library its collection of Maryland Task Force Reports, Transactions of the Maryland State Bar Association, and Proceedings of the Maryland Judicial Conference.
-It also has a growing collection of ebooks.
+The Library has a growing collection of scanned Maryland materials, including Maryland Task Force Reports, Transactions of the Maryland State Bar Association, and Proceedings of the Maryland Judicial Conference.

 The Library acquires and retains legally-oriented publications from the Government Printing Office, such as the Code of Federal Regulations, the Congressional Record, Department of Justice materials and Congressional hearing testimony.